loggerhead/json-map-ts/README.md

 # json-map-ts

-A TypeScript port of [json-source-map](https://github.com/epoberezkin/json-source-map).
+A TypeScript port of [json-source-map](https://github.com/epoberezkin/json-source-map) used for [json4u.com](http://json4u.com).
 Difference from the origin:

 - Support only ES6 or later.
 - Enable bigint by default.
-- Line start from 1 instead of 0.
+- Line start from 1 instead of
 - Throw error with custom type.

 Parse/stringify JSON and provide source-map for JSON-pointers to all nodes (supports BigInt, Maps, Sets and Typed arrays).